Steuart Pittman: Anne Arundel County Executive

 On November 16, 2017, Pittman announced that he would run for Anne Arundel County executive in 2018, challenging incumbent Republican county executive Steve Schuh.
 During his campaign, he ran on a platform of supporting local businesses, redevelopment and land preservation, and increasing developer impact fees to pay for infrastructure.
 He also criticized Schuh for supporting policies that Pittman claimed would lead to population growth and denser developments in the county.
 During the election, Pittman received endorsements from county police and firefighter unions and received more individual contributions than Schuh, but was heavily outspent by Schuh throughout the campaign.
 On November 6, 2018, Pittman defeated Schuh in an upset, receiving 52.3% of the vote to Schuh's 47.6%.
 He was sworn in on December 3, 2018, becoming Anne Arundel County's first Democratic county executive since Janet S. Owens, who served as county executive from 1998 to 2006.

 In November 2020, Pittman launched Future Matters, a nonprofit education and advocacy organization to promote policies to address various economic, education, and development issues.
 The advocacy group held monthly virtual forums to promote finding "common ground" solutions to these issues.

 Pittman ran for re-election in 2022.
 He faced Republican county councilmember Jessica Haire in the general election, whom he criticized for voting against his budget proposals and accepting contributions from Halle Companies, a development company that sought to build a rubble landfill in Odenton.
 On November 8, 2022, Pittman defeated Haire with 53.7% of the vote to Haire's 46.1%.

 In October 2024, Pittman launched a weekly podcast titled "Pittman and Friends", which focuses on how government works.

+In December 2025, the Anne Arundel County Ethics Commission found that Pittman violated the county's ethics rules after writing about the results of the 2025 United States elections in the county's official newsletter.
+Pittman acknowledged the commission's findings and accepted responsibility for the content of the letter.